tjvantoll/articles/design-systems/article.md

 * With this option you build all of your components without frameworks like React, Angular or Vue, and you building your components on top of the browser’s web component APIs.
 * Although this seems appealing—who wouldn’t want components that can work in any app?—the downside is most developers have a lot more experience working with their framework of choice than they do with web components.
 And although web components have come a long way in the last decade, they still don’t offer many of the features that frameworks like React, Angular, and Vue offer out of the box.

-Like any software decision, the correct option is highly dependent on your team and the applications you work with, but for most organizations I recommend starting with #1 (choose one framework), and moving on to #2 (support multiple frameworks) as necessary.
+Like any software decision, the correct option is highly dependent on your team and the applications you support, but for most organizations I recommend starting with #1 (choose one framework), and moving on to #2 (support multiple frameworks) as necessary.

-For this article we’ll use approach #1 and build our component suite with React, although you can use the same basic structure with other frameworks like Angular and Vue.
+For this article we’ll use approach #1 and build our component suite with React.
+You can use the same basic project structure and workflow with frameworks like Angular and Vue, but some of the specifics, such as how you build your demo app, will be slightly different.
+I’ll make a note of those differences as we cover them.

 Let’s start building.

 ## Creating your components